linroger/Wealth-of-Nations/International Finance/Economic Stabilization Notes/Topics in Fiscal and Monetary Policies and Stabilization- Empirical Issues.md

 ---
 title: Topics in Fiscal and Monetary Policies and StabilizationEmpirical Issues
+aliases:
-aliases: [Topics in Fiscal and Monetary Policies and StabilizationEmpirical Issues]
+  - Topics in Fiscal and Monetary Policies and StabilizationEmpirical Issues
 linter-yaml-title-alias: Topics in Fiscal and Monetary Policies and StabilizationEmpirical Issues
+tags:
+  - '#automatic_stabilizers'
+  - '#discretionary_fiscal_policy'
+  - '#federal_funds_rate'
+  - '#fiscal_policy'
+  - '#gdp'
+  - '#government_debt'
+  - '#high_employment_budget_surplus'
+  - '#inflation'
+  - '#monetary_policy'
+  - '#taylor_rule'
 ---
 # Topics in Fiscal and Monetary Policies and StabilizationEmpirical Issues

 ## Topics in Fiscal and Monetary Policies and Stabilization: Empirical Issues